antimetal/docs/docs/faq/index.md

 **Why do the Antimetal invoice dates not match what I see in my Stripe billing portal?**

 </summary>
-We send out the detailed invoice on the 6th of the month.
-On the 8th of the month, we send a Stripe invoice (which automatically charges the payment method on file) which will have an associated receipt.
-Stripe shows the 6th-8th since that's when we send out invoices, but invoices will always be for a single month of services.
+Antimetal invoices are sent on the 6th for infromation purposes while Stripe payments are processed on the 8th.

+Invoices are issued for the charges from the most recent complete month (e.g., invoice sent on June 6th will be for the charges from May 1 ~ May 31).

+More information can be found in [<u>**the billing cycle documentation.**</u>](/billing/billing_cycle)

 </details>